The ear is divided in three parts:

 Cholesteatoma is a growth that occurs in an abnormal location (the skin of the eardrum) due to repeated infection.
-If the cholesteatoma enlarges , can ruin the delicate bones around the middle ear.
-At the beginning the ear may drain, sometimes with a foul odor.
-As the cholesteatoma pouch or sac increases in size, it create a full feeling or pressure in the ear, along with hearing loss, and some dizziness, and facial muscle paralysis.
+If the cholesteatoma enlarges , it can ruin the delicate bones around the middle ear.
+At the beginning of the infection the ear may drain, sometimes with a foul odor.
+As the cholesteatoma pouch or sac increases in size, it create a full feeling or pressure in the ear, along with hearing loss, dizziness, and facial muscle paralysis.